-- Crosswalks should be placed at locations with ample sight distances - At crossings, the roadway should be free from changes in alignment or cross section - The entire length of crosswalk shall be visible to drivers at a sufficient distance to allow a stopping maneuver - Stop bars or yield markings, in conjunction with the appropriate signing, shall be provided at all marked crosswalks - All crosswalks shall be easily identified and clearly delineated, in accordance with Manual on Uniform Traffic Control Devices (MUTCD) (Rule 14-15.010)
+- Crosswalks should be placed at locations with sufficient sight distances - At crossings, the roadway should be free from changes in alignment or cross section - The entire length of crosswalk shall be visible to drivers at a sufficient distance to allow a stopping maneuver - Stop bars or yield markings, in conjunction with the appropriate signing, shall be provided at all marked crosswalks - Crosswalks shall be easily identified and clearly delineated, in accordance with the Manual on Uniform Traffic Control Devices (MUTCD) and Rule 14-15.010, F. A. C.

-F.1.a Marked Crosswalks
+G.1.a Marked Crosswalks

 Marked crosswalks are one tool to allow pedestrians to cross the roadway safely.
 They are often used in combination with other treatments (signs, flashing beacons, curb extensions, pedestrian signals, raised median or refuge islands, and enhanced overhead lighting).
-Marked crosswalks serve two purposes: 1) to inform motorists of the location of a pedestrian crossing so that they have time to lawfully yield to a crossing pedestrian; and 2) to assure the pedestrian that a legal crosswalk exists at a particular location.
+Marked crosswalks serve two purposes: 1) to inform motorists of the location of a pedestrian crossing so that they have time to lawfully yield to or stop for a crossing pedestrian; and 2) to assure the pedestrian that a legal crosswalk exists at a particular location.
+See Figure 8 - 6 Pedestrian Median Refuge with Curb Extensions for an example of a pedestrian median refuge with a curb extension.